FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_B.md

 ## Clearing Shared Memory

 Some users have experienced an issue where SPAT SEND and RETURN plug-ins are not cleared from the shared memory when used with certain third-party DAW hosts (or seen after DAW crashes).
-Although this should not happen and have been intensively improved in the latest releases of SPAT Revolution, a **Clean Shared Memory** option can fix some connection issues (ghost modules, duplicated modules, modules not connecting when opening session).
+Although this should not happen and have been intensively improved in the latest releases of  _SPAT Revolution_, a **Clean Shared Memory** option can fix some connection issues (ghost modules, duplicated modules, modules not connecting when opening session).
 This can sometimes be seen where SPAT Send and Return modules appear in the SPAT setup page when there is no DAW host software running in the background.
 It can cause problems, when a host with plug-ins is launched and more SEND and RETURN plug-ins appear to be doubled.

 Although rebooting the computer would fix this issue, the workaround if this is happening with your particular third-party software, is to invoke a special debug action called _Clean Shared Memory_.
 It is available by the *Help* menu _Help/Clean Shared Memory_